derbyjs/derby-site/md/started.md

 ## Getting Started

 <p class="lead">
 In order to get started writing your first DerbyJS app, you need to have Node.js and MongoDB installed.
-DerbyJS is written to support any database, but the MongoDB adapter is the most complete.
+While DerbyJS is written to support any database, the MongoDB adapter is the most complete.
 If you don't have those, <a href="#environment">get setup!</a>
 </p>

 ---